Mirnamo/Tic-Tac-Toe-simple_version/README.md

 - `tic_tac_toe.py`: Contains the Python code for the Tic-Tac-Toe game.
 - `README.md`: This file, contains information about the game and how to run it.

-## License
+## Credits

-This project is licensed under the MIT License.
+This game was created by Merna Ahmed.
+Feel free to use the code in this game and improve it or modify it as you see fit!